C STRINGS

-TUNING: Tahitian 8 string ukuleles are tuned similar to Hawaiian ukes but the strings are doubled in 4 pairs.
+8 string ukuleles are tuned similar to Hawaiian ukes but the strings are doubled in 4 pairs.
 The standard tuning is: GG CC EE AA.
 The other difference is the C and E strings are tuned an octave higher than Hawaiian ukes.
-You can tune your uke using an online tuner like the one above or you can just tune it the pacific way - by ear!: Place your finger on the 5th fret of the G strings, The open C strings should be tuned to that.
+You can tune your uke using an online tuner like the one above or you can just tune it the pacific way - with your bro's uke/guitar or by ear: Place your finger on the 5th fret of the G strings, The open C strings should be tuned to that.
 Then place your finger over the 4th fret of the C strings to tune the open E strings.
 Place finger on 2nd fret of G strings to tune the open A strings.
-If youre a bit tone deaf then it might be a good idea to buy or download a multi-instrument chromatic tuner.
-They detect the pitch of each string you play and help you get it tuned accurately.
-Its normal for ukes to get out of tune, depending on how much you play, changes in weather, the newness and quality of the strings.
-Generally, the better quality the strings, the less tuning involved.
+If your uke still sounds like a horror movie soundtrack after tuning, it might be a good idea to either buy or download a multi-instrument tuner App.
+You can also get Chromatic tuners which detect the pitch of each string you play and help you get it tuned accurately.
+Its normal for ukes to get out of tune, depending on how hard you play, changes in weather, newness/quality of the strings, if you use it to paddle your canoe, etc...
+Generally, the better quality the strings and pegs, the less tuning involved.

-Alternative Tunings: Apart from the standard GCEA tuning, you can also tune your uke up another 1/2 or 1 and 1/2 steps up for for higher sound.
+Alternative Tunings: Apart from the standard GCEA tuning, you can also tune your uke up another half or one and a half keys for for higher sound.

 A# D# G C Tuning: